 End Date: March 01, 2018

-Schedule: Online; asynchronous modules with one required synchronous session (See tab below)
+Schedule: Online; asynchronous modules with one optional synchronous session (See tab below)

 If your operating system does not meet the system requirements set forth, we cannot guarantee a quality learning experience.
 Please verify that your computer meets the minimum requirements prior to registering for the course.